curiousest/curiousest.github.io/_posts/2024-07-20-microsoft-google-and-strawberry-liquorice.md

 "There's cola in there somewhere, and red ones are strawberry liquorice."

-"Strawberry liquorice, green apple liquorice, guava liquorice, cola liquorice.
-They don't mean anything!" my dad said.
+"Strawberry liquorice, green apple liquorice, guava liquorice, cola liquorice, they don't mean anything!" my dad said.

 I could see what he meant, I felt a tickle in the back of my mind that the words were wrong.
 "Strawberry liquorice" sounded almost like "Ireland Argentina", "air water", or "ear eye".
 What's wrong with "strawberry liquorice"?
 We thought about it for a minute and came up with the answer: